MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-bot.md

 ## Before you begin

-If you haven't yet, set up your Microsoft 365 development [account](building-real-world-app.md#set-up-your-development-account) and [tools](building-real-world-app.md#install-your-development-tools).
+If you haven't yet, set up your Microsoft 365 development [account](building-real-world-app.md#set-up-your-development-account) and [Teams app tools](building-real-world-app.md#install-your-development-tools).

-## Create your app project
+## Create your app project and bot

-Use the Microsoft Teams Toolkit in Visual Studio Code to set up the app project for your bot.
+The Microsoft Teams Toolkit helps you set up the following components for your app:

+* **App project**: Includes the app manifest and scaffolding
+* **Bot**: Configures a new bot and registers it with the Microsoft Azure Bot Service

 > [!TIP]
-> If you haven't created a Teams app project before, you might find it helpful to follow [these instructions](../build-your-first-app/build-and-run.md), which explain projects in more detail.
+> If you haven't created a Teams app project before, you might find it helpful to follow [these instructions](../build-your-first-app/build-and-run.md) that explain projects in more detail.

 1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Create a new Teams app**.
+1. Enter a name for your Teams app.
-1. When you create your app project, choose the **Bot** option and select **Next**.
+1. On the **Add capabilities** screen, select **Bot** then **Next**.
-1. Select **Create a new bot** and **Login** to sign in with your Microsoft development account.
+1. Select **Create a new Bot** and **Login** to sign in with your Microsoft 365 development account.
 1. Enter a name for your bot and select **Create**.
-1. If successful, select **Finish** at the bottom of the screen to finish configuring your project.
+1. Select **Finish** at the bottom of the screen to configure your project.

 ## Identify relevant app project components